 "Birds Fly (Whisper to a Scream)", given the reversed title "Whisper to a Scream (Birds Fly)" in some markets, is a song by the British band The Icicle Works.
 It was released in 1983 as the first single from the band's 1984 debut eponymous album The Icicle Works.
 The song was written by Ian McNabb, the band's lead singer, and produced by Hugh Jones.

-The Icicle Works.
+The Icicle Works is the eponymous debut album by The Icicle Works.
 The album was released in 1984 and charted at number 24 in the UK and number 40 in the US.

 The original 1984 issue features different track listings and cover artwork in the UK, in the USA, and in Canada.